PA-NIHR-CRN/sponsor-engagement-infrastructure/README.md

 To deploy new changes to the sponsor-engagement infrastructure follow these steps:

- Markup : * Create a feature branch off of the 'main' branch.
+ * Create a feature branch off of the 'main' branch.
  * Push changes to feature branch.
  * Push will trigger the 'PR - Terraform Plan Dev' workflow to run a terraform plan in the dev environment.
  * Create a pull request to 'main' branch and 1 review is required to merge, with the terraform plan available for the reviewer to quality check.
  * After approval merge to main and the 'CD - Deploy to all Environments' will run starting with Dev that will automatically deploy.
  * After dev is deployed each environment will run a terraform plan that requires manual approval to deploy in stages.
  * If theres any errors or further changes another feature branch can be created to start the process again

-Markup :  #### Deployments to production require CAB approval for any changes impacting live infrastructure ####
+#### Deployments to production require CAB approval for any changes impacting live infrastructure ####